StreetScout

 Where is South Burnie?

-South Burnie is a suburb of Tasmania, Australia.
+South Burnie is a suburb of Tasmania, Australia, in the Burnie local government area.

 What is the population of South Burnie?